 The Company's computer and network security products are marketed primarily through an indirect sales channel and distribution network and, to a lesser extent, directly to end-users.
 The Company markets its products primarily in North America and Europe through a combination of value-added resellers, original equipment manufacturers, independent distributors and direct sales efforts.
-A sales staff of 12 coordinates sales through the distribution network and makes direct sales calls either alone or with sales personnel of vendors of computer systems.
+A sales staff of 12 coordinates sales through the distribution network of vendors of computer systems.
 The sales staff also provides product education seminars to sales personnel of vendors and distributors with whom the Company has working relations and to potential end-users of the Company's products.